5 Tips to Host a Successful Dinner Party

 Perhaps the reason we are not hosting in our homes is the intimidation of the challenge.
 We often feel our homes need to be perfectly prepared before we invite friends over, or we need to be an expert in the kitchen.
 If we shift our mindsets away from the perfectionism of hosting and focus on the “why” for hosting someone in our homes, dinner parties will appear a lot less intimidating.

 Of course, over the many dinner parties I hosted over the years, there is a thing or two I picked up on to make my evenings run smoother.
 Today, I am taking you through five tips I use every time I plan a dinner party to ensure my guests, and I have a great time.

-Always let you guests bring something, if they offer
+Always let your guests bring something if they offer

 Have an appetizer ready to eat as soon as your guests arrive

 People will arrive hungry and ready to eat.
 I always like to set out an appetizer or two to get the party started.
 Often, I prepare a charcuterie board for my guests.
 This appetizer comes together relatively quickly and always impresses.
 A few types of meat, cheeses, and crackers go a long way as an appetizer.
 If you don’t want to prepare an appetizer, the freezer section in almost every store carries great appetizers that always end up tasting great.
 My favorite to pick up are the cheese puff pastry bites.